Inflation in September was 8.2%. That means retirees will get an 8.7% raise next year

 "This is one way we can be sure that they can afford their housing costs and their food costs and other important necessities in their lives," said Kathleen Romig, director of Social Security and disability policy at the Center on Budget and Policy Priorities.

-Retirees, who don't have to commute every day, are typically less sensitive to rising gasoline prices than other consumers, but they do have to buy food.
-Grocery prices jumped 11.2% over the last 12 months.
+Retirees, who don't have to commute every day, are typically less sensitive to rising gasoline prices than other consumers, but they do have to buy groceries.
 Miriam Garcia, a retiree in Florida, has cut back on buying fresh salmon, even though she says it's good for you and "better than taking pills."

 "Now I'm eating canned tuna," Garcia said with a rueful laugh.
 "Or pasta and sauce.
 And then a piece of chicken that I've bought when it's on sale."